 Besides, due to undersampling and/or extinct relatives, phylogenetic age can both under and overestimate true age (Figure 2).
 Thus, sampling biases and speciation modes are likely to affect the estimation of extant species’ ages from calibrated phylogenies.

+While the effect of incomplete taxon sampling is mitigated by the ever growing phylogenies and advances in augmenting trees by missing species (e.g., Thomas et al., 2013, Change et al., 2020), there is little hope of tracking down most of the extinct species and revealing how species emerged.
+This paper focuses on the latter two.
+Given the theoretical predictions on the consequences of ignoring extinctions and not knowing the mode of speciation on the reliability of taking branch lengths as surrogate for species ages, it aims to quantify how much an error is actually introduced by doing so and whether it affects our conclusions drawn by comparing species ages.
+Specifically, we performed simulations where we know the true age of species to: (1) quantify the introduced error in estimated ages under various scenarios of different speciation modes and diversification rates, (2), examine whether this error affects our ability to make qualitative decisions on the order of species ages, and (3) explore whether the signal of a simulated age-related conservation status is preserved in the phylogenetic age of species.
+We note that we quantified relative error ins species age to be comparable among phylogenies and we therefore also use turnover instead of extinction as this measure expresses the relative species replacement over time.
+Finally, we propose a way to efficiently quantify the uncertainty in species age for the most error-prone mode of speciation.

 This paper aims to demonstrate the multiple sources of error associated with phylogenetic age.
 First, we used simulations to show how error measures vary regarding speciation modes and diversification rates.
-Next, we proposed a geometric function to estimate a distribution of probable ages based on budding speciation for each species within a phylogeny to compensate for the error sources (partially).
-Finally, we performed a set of simulations to associate different levels of extinction signals to species’ true age and assessed whether the phylogenetic age and the ages generated by our function also capture these patterns.
-We hope this paper will provoke discussions about the evolutionary information contained by phylogenetic trees and the pertinence of using them for inferences about the interplay between evolution and ecology.
+Next, we proposed a geometric function to estimate a distribution of probable ages based on budding speciation for each species within a phylogeny to partially account for the error sources.
+Finally, we performed a set of simulations to associate different levels of extinction signals to species’ true age and assessed whether the phylogenetic age and the ages estimated by our function capture these patterns.
+We hope this paper will stimulate discussions about the evolutionary information contained by phylogenetic trees and the pertinence of using them for infering phylogenetic ages.

 Methods